brunschgi/TerrificComposerBundle/README.md

 Create module bundles (with or without skin) under /src/Terrific/Module/<moduleName>.

-Notice: If you don't use the [Terrific Composer Distribution](http://terrifically.org/composer), you have to register them manually in `app/AppKernel.php`
+Notice: If you don't use the [Terrific Composer Distribution](http://terrifically.org/composer), you have to register the created modules manually in `app/AppKernel.php`

 The generated module structure contains the skeleton of the LESS/JavaScript files in [Terrific](http://terrifically.org) manner, so that you can start right away.